cakephp/queue/README.md

 $config = [
     'Queue' => [
         'default' => [
-              // A DSN for your configured backend.
-No default 'url' => 'redis:'
+              // A DSN for your configured backend. default: null 'url' => 'redis:'

               // The queue that will be used for sending messages. default: default 'queue' => 'default',

-              // The name of a configured logger, default: debug 'logger' => 'debug',
+              // The name of a configured logger, default: null 'logger' => 'stdout',

               // The name of an event listener class to associate with the worker 'listener' => 'App\Listener\WorkerListener',